MFlisar/RxBus2/README.md

 #####Demo

-Just check out the [DemoActivity](https://github.com/MFlisar/RXBus/blob/master/demo/src/main/java/com/michaelflisar/rxbus/demo/DemoActivity.java), it will show the base usage and the difference between the default and the queued `RXBus`
+Just check out the [DemoActivity](https://github.com/MFlisar/RxBus2/blob/master/demo/src/main/java/com/michaelflisar/rxbus2/demo/DemoActivity.java), it will show the base usage and the difference between the default and the queued `RxBus`

 #####Simple usage